 Get ready for Fall with this deliciously moist and healthy pumpkin banana bread.
-Made with wholesome ingredients like whole wheat flour and sweetened with maple syrup, this banana pumpkin bread is the perfect fall treat.
+Made with wholesome ingredients like pumpkin puree, bananas, carrots and sweetened with maple syrup and coconut sugar.
 Plus, it only takes 15 minutes to prepare and no mixer needed!

 - Maple Syrup: make sure to use real maple syrup for this and not pancake syrup or golden syrup, which is just corn syrup with additives.

 - Pumpkin Puree: you need to use real pumpkin puree and not pumpkin pie filling!

 - Bananas: use ripe bananas for this as that will make it easier to mash plus they will be sweeter

 - Carrots: I recommend grating your own carrots rather than using pre-shredded carrots, as those will be too dry.